 Table of Contents

-In addition to the highlights of this month that are discussed below, additional subjects of interest regarding our Christian heritage are presented online, where they are arranged according to dates of occurrence.
+In addition to the highlights of this month that are discussed below, additional subjects of interest regarding our Christian heritage are presented online where they are arranged according to dates of occurrence with particular attention being given to the influence Christianity has exercised upon the origin of America.
 The online calendar where these articles are arranged is under continual development with new articles appearing as they become available.
 By clicking the message box below, readers will navigate to the present month under consideration.To navigate to our online calendar, please click this box.

 The month of October is the tenth month of the year in the Julian and Gregorian Calendars and one of seven months, each with a length of 31 days.
 In the evolution of the Western calendar, October was the eighth month in the old Roman Calendar, but when Julius Caesar introduced the Julian Calendar two months were inserted at the beginning of the year—January and February.
 "October" means "eighth month," but when the Julian Calendar inserted January and February, October (from the Latin "octo") receded to the tenth month but its name was not changed to reflect its new position in the calendar.